Psi Chi Membership

 The induction ceremony and reception to acknowledge your achievements will be held each spring.
 However, you may apply at any time and membership decisions are made throughout the academic year.
 Those who are unable to attend the induction ceremony will be able to pick up their membership materials later.

-If you have any questions please contact Dr. Timothy Donahue, Psi Chi faculty advisor.
+If you have any questions please contact Dr. Timothy Donahue, Psi Chi faculty adviser.